Water-Melon/Melang/README.md

 It is noly support UNIX/Linux now, and actually I don't know what it will become or where it will be used.

+Melang has already supported MySQL 8.0, but the newest MySQL C client library is unstable.

+So if trying to connect an unreachable address, a buffer-overflow will happened even though program may not crash.

+I have submitted bug report to MySQL community, no more news now.

 ### Installation